naughtnowwhen/journals/journal.md

 an alert method that can alert all the correct answers at the end of the guessing game if we didn't want to interupt the game.

+And now thinking it'd be better to branch here, one branch should continue on as I am, the split branch simplifies to pre made smalle objects, like

+firstObj = {

+country : 'Canada',
+correctAnswer : 'yes',
+boolCorrect : false,
+userGuess : prompt('have I been to' + this.country),
+attempts : [],
+correctMessage : 'yep, ive been to Canada', wrongMessage : 'sorry, guess again', hints : ['maple syrup', 'hockey','moose'],

+}

+firstObj.prototype.askerFunction = {
+    if (if userGuess.includes(correctAnswer)){
+    this.boolCorrect = true;
+    this.attempts++;
+    }

+that sort of thing.